 Northwestern British Columbia hosts a number of significant copper-gold porphyry and VMS gold deposits as well as polymetallic massive sulphide occurrences.
-The Federal and British Columbia governments have funded the Northwest Transmission Line which has brought the electrical power grid to within 20 kilometres of the Newmont Lake Project area.
+The Federal and British Columbia governments have funded the Northwest Transmission Line which has brought the electrical power grid close to the Newmont Lake Project area.

 Access to the provincial power grid will facilitate the construction of infrastructure and help expedite project development.
-The 195 megawatt Forest Kerr run-of-river hydroelectric facility, within 20 kilometres of the Newmont Lake property, became operational in October, 2014, followed by the Volcano Creek facility in December, 2014.
-The 66 megawatt McLymont Creek facility is expected to be operational later this year, with all three providing power to the grid.
+The 195 megawatt Forest Kerr run-of-river hydroelectric facility, (which is connected to the grid), is within 20 kilometres of the Newmont Lake property, and became operational in October, 2014, followed by the Volcano Creek facility in December, 2014.
+The 66 megawatt McLymont Creek facility is expected to be operational by year end, with all three providing power to the grid.
 The Tahltan First Nation is credited with having played a key role in the success of the projects.

-The exploration and evaluation activities undertaken in the Golden Triangle for the year ended June 30, 2015 cost \$187,792.
+The exploration and evaluation activities undertaken in the Golden Triangle for the three months ended September 30, 2015 cost \$27,858.